intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 The following are the optional parameters that you can provide as input to `run.sh`.
 Note that these parameters would affect the performance of the pipeline.

-- `--classification_disabled`: Disables the classification process of image extraction.
-By default, the classification is enabled.

-- `--ocr_disabled`: Disables optical character recognition (OCR).
-By default, OCR is enabled.

 - `--ocr`: Provides the OCR frame internal value, such as `--ocr 5 GPU`.
 The default recognition interval value is 5.
 Note device equal to CPU is not supported when executing with a discrete GPU.

 - `--barcode_disabled`: Disables barcode detection.
 By default, barcode detection is enabled.

 - `--realsense_enabled`: Uses the Intel® RealSense™ Camera and provides the 12-digit serial number of the camera as an input to the `run.sh` script.

-- `--barcode`: Provides barcode detection frame internal value such as `--barcode 5`, default recognition interval value is 5.

 - `--color-width`, `color-height`, and `color-framerate`: Allows you to customize the settings of the color frame output from the Intel® RealSense™ Cameras.
 This parameter will overwrite the default value of RealSense gstreamer.
 Use `rs-enumerate-devices` to look up the camera's color capability.